jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 A new wall of paper, more job ads, the same colors.
 There is so much work.

-We have sleeping quarters.
-We prepare our meals with our countrymen.
+We find sleeping quarters and prepare meals with our countrymen.
 We are told "They don't like giving us the good jobs.
 But there's so much work here now, maybe they will soon."

 We take a few days to get settled.
 To understand the area.
 To meet people.
 Doors close in our face.
 Some faces sneer at us.